bairyn/fuhivla-forms/table-simplified-info.md

 ### ‘brodacraubacadafagajakalamanaporosotovoxozo’: fu'ivla

-Likewise ‘brodacraubacadafagajakalamanaporosotovoxozo’ has path 18 10 (‘`ccvcvv -> `’ ‘`(ccvv)`’) followed by extra text, so no matter what comes after it (once we parse ‘brodacrau’, we know it's a fu'ivla), as long as it's otherwise a valid y-less brivla, it's a fu'ivla.

-#### Slinku'i path: ‘brodacraubacadafagajakalamanaporosotovoxozo’

 Likewise ‘brodacraubacadafagajakalamanaporosotovoxozo’ includes 1 of 4 the 4
-normal fu'ivla forms (‘cvcv’) with the right prefix followed by extra text, so no matter what comes after it, as long as it's otherwise a valid y-less brival, it's a fu'ivla; once we parse ‘brodacrau’, we know it's a fu'ivla.
-It ends in state (line) #TODO.
+normal fu'ivla forms (‘cvcv’) with the right prefix followed by extra text, so no matter what comes after it, as long as it's otherwise a valid y-less brival, it's a fu'ivla; once we parse ‘brodacraubaca’, we know it's a fu'ivla.
+It ends in state (line) #14.

 With slinku'i enabled, then skipping non-final B parser states, the parser state path is 1 28 26 28 20 14 (‘’ ‘`ccv -> vccvccv`’ ‘`vccvccvcv -> `’ ‘`ccv -> vccvccv`’ ‘`vccvccvv -> v`’ ‘`(vcvcv)`’): start, consume 3 characters, then 2, then 3, then 1, then 4.